Kotlin 多平台兼容性指南

 Since Kotlin 1.6.20, the hierarchical project structure support has been enabled by default.
 However, these properties were kept for opting out in case of blocking issues.
 After processing all the feedback, we're now starting to phase out those properties completely.

-The following properties are now deprecated and will be removed in Kotlin 1.9.0:
+The following properties are now deprecated:

 kotlin.internal.mpp.hierarchicalStructureByDefault